GibraltarSoftware/Loupe.Agent.Core/README.md

 ## How do I use Loupe with my Application? ##

+To add Loupe to your application we recommend referencing either the [Loupe.Extensions.Logging package](https://www.nuget.org/packages/Loupe.Extensions.Logging/) or [Loupe.Agent.Core package](https://www.nuget.org/packages/Loupe.Agent.Core/).
+These will pull in the related dependencies.

 This agent works nearly identically to the main Loupe Agent so you can refer to the [Getting Started Guide](https://doc.onloupe.com/#GettingStarted_Introduction.html) of the main Loupe documentation for how to get moving.
+The main difference is configuration - since .NET Core doesn't support the traditional app.config/web.config style configuration this has all been externalized into the Loupe.Configuration.AgentConfiguration class which you can use with your preferred configuration approach for .NET Core.

-You can also use the [free Loupe Desktop viewer](https://onloupe.com/local-logging/free-net-log-viewer) to view logs & analyze metrics for your application or use [Loupe Cloud-Hosted](https://onloupe.com/) to add centralized logging, alerting, and error analysis to your application.
+You can use the [free Loupe Desktop viewer](https://onloupe.com/local-logging/free-net-log-viewer) to view logs & analyze metrics for your application or use [Loupe Cloud-Hosted](https://onloupe.com/) to add centralized logging, alerting, and error analysis to your application.